gchure/phd/src/chapter_07/section_06_IND_inference.md

 are much more in line with the experimental measurements, with the 5$\text{th}$ percentile following the data for the entire induction profile.

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this section we have presented two hypotheses for the minimal parameter set needed to describe the inducer binding mutations, derived a statistical model for each, thoroughly calibrated its behavior, and applied it to a representative data set.
+&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;In this section, we have presented two hypotheses for the minimal parameter set needed to describe the inducer binding mutations, derived a statistical model for each, thoroughly calibrated its behavior, and applied it to a representative data set.
 The posterior predictive checks